phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 - On your Huawei device go to Settings > Protected apps > check "My App" where.
 - On your Xiaomi makes sure your phone has the "Auto-start" property enabled for your app.

+### Application force closed

+It is possible to add `force-start: true` to the data payload to restart application in background even if force closed.

 ## Visibility of Notifications